in-toto/in-toto-java/README.md

 With it you should be able to use the library inside of your project.

+### Note on usage

+Although we intend to host this on the MVN repositories, it may take a little while until that happens.
+For now, you can clone this repository and execute `mvn compile` to install it into the local repository.

 ## Using the library

 The library exposes a series of objects and convenience methods to create,